-The industry seems to have expanded up to the middle of the sixteenth century, after which it was checked by an economic depression.
-In addition, Knaresborough had the usual trades found in a market town and the poll-tax returns mention butchers, drapers, cobblers, brewers, tanners, blacksmiths and lorimers (bit and spur makers).
+The industry seems to have expanded up to the middle of the sixteenth century, after which it was checked by an economic depression..
+In addition, Knaresborough had the usual trades found in a market town and the poll-tax returns mention butchers. drapers, cobblers, brewers, tanners, blacksmiths and lorimers (bit and spur makers).

 An important source of income for Knaresborough from this time was the discovery in 1571 by William Slingsby of a chalybeate spring on what is now the Harrogate Stray.
-This was the first of many springs to be discovered and exploited in the area, both chalybeate (High Harrogate) and sulphurous (Low Harrogate).
-Although Knaresborough itself had only the Dropping Well which had no medicinal value (though it was already an established tourist attraction), the town provided a base for visitors to the Harrogate (and later Starbeck) springs, until suitable accommodation became available closer to hand.
+This was the first of many springs to be discovered and exploited in the area, bothchalybeate (High Harrogate) and sulphurous (Low

+Harrogate).
+Although Knaresborough itself had only the Dropping Well which medicinal value (though it was already an established tourist attract provided a base for visitors to the Harrogate (and later Starbeck) sp suitable accommodation became available closer to hand.